petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/configuring-document-urls.md

 !!! note
     By default, friendly URL redirects are temporary (302), but you can set them to permanent (301) if needed.
 See [Configuring Friendly URL Redirects](../../../site-building/site-settings/managing-site-urls/configuring-friendly-url-redirects.md) for more information.

-Follow these steps to view and manage retained URLs for a file:
+To view and manage retained URLs for a file,

 1. Open the *Site Menu* (![Site Menu](../../../images/icon-product-menu.png)), expand *Content & Data*, and go to *Documents and Media*.